 If you want additional services like Youtube & Soundcloud Content ID, Beatport releases, extra artists, and more distribution options, then LANDR Distribution is a great deal.
 Even if you cancel your subscription your music will not be removed and you continue getting royalties.

 Video Chat for Musicians

-LANDR just launched a new video chat program that allows audio streaming directly from inside your DAW.
+LANDR sessions is a video chat that allows you to stream audio from your DAW with a plugin!
 If you’re a music teacher this is ideal!
 No more delayed, glitchy, or bad quality audio with LANDR Sessions.